hwdsda/bc/README.md

 # bc
-This is an R package used to plan corn breeding cross experiments, including layout creation and delays calculation.
+This is an R package developed to plan corn breeding cross experiments, including layout creation and delays calculation.

 ## Installation
 ```r